-3.4.
+2.4.
 Backend Systems

 The backend systems are housed at the CEB, with separate systems for processing the legacy and upgraded GMRT signals.
-The first stage of these systems is the analog processing chain that provides the final baseband signals, which are then digitised and processed by the digital backend systems - the GMRT Software Backend (GSB) for the legacy GMRT, and the GMRT Wideband Backend (GWB) for the upgraded GMRT.
+The first stage of these systems is the analog processing chain that provides the final baseband signals, which are then digitised and processed by the digital backend systems - the GMRT Software Backend (GSB) for the legacy GMRT (being de-commissioned from Cycle 47), and the GMRT Wideband Backend (GWB) for the upgraded GMRT.